ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

    \left( {\mathit{SEQ}\mathit{Equation}\mathit{ARABIC}102} \right) \\
    \end{matrix}

-The symbol *tr* stands for ‘trace'.
+The symbol *tr* stands for 'trace'.
 We note that a normalized quaternion is represented by an *orthogonal* 4 × 4 matrix. **R′** may then be written as